 Click HERE for the informed consent.
 Please review.
 I will answer any questions that you might have before you sign and will have a copy for you to sign here.
 You do not need to print it out.

 Click HERE for Google Form Intake (Preferred).
 HERE for a hardcopy intake.
-If you can do the intake before our first session, either electronically or paper form, it would save time in the initial session.
+If you can do the intake before our first session, either electronically or paper form, as it would save time in the initial session.
 If you are going to send back to me electronically, I will send you a secure email to do so.
 You can also fill it out before the session in the waiting room as well, just let me know if you need me to leave you a copy in the waiting room.

 LOCATIONS AND DIRECTIONS

 We are at the top of the hill of Loomis Road on the right and there is a black mailbox and a rock marked 160.
 Enter the property and please go straight (No turning left or right) and park in the front of the house on the stone parking lot (leave enough space for others).
 Looking straight at the house it looks like there are 3 of them, follow the stone path to the right and there is a red door where the waiting room is.

 HELPFUL SKILLS TO REVIEW BEFORE FIRST SESSION